milkcircle/milkcircle.github.io/austen.md

 utterly pitiful,
 and easily replaced by
 any one of the multitude of
-people with an ounce of empathy.
+people with an ounce of conscience.

 acme{ gift }